thesadru/disnake/docs/ext/commands/commands.rst

 bool
 ^^^^^^

 Unlike the other basic converters, the :class:`bool` converter is treated slightly different.
-Instead of casting directly to the :class:`bool` type, which would result in any non-empty argument returning ``True``, it instead evaluates the argument as ``True`` or ``False`` based on its given content:
+Instead of casting directly to the :class:`bool` type, which wold result in any non-empty argument returning ``True``, it instead evaluates the argument as ``True`` or ``False`` based on its given content:

 .. code-block:: python3